mau-jac/1T6-F21/wk4/footnotes-bibliography.md

 3. Apply all necessary Styles so that it is similar to `Internet of Things.pdf` .

-    -   Do not worry about the _References_ section as we will automatically create it later.
+    -   Do not worry about the _References_ section as you will automatically create it later.

 4. Add any necessary footnotes

 **Cover Page**

-1. Add a page break after the Abstract section.
+1. Add a page break immediately below the Abstract section.

     -   The title author names and Abstract should be on the first page.